 8. The plague epidemic is over

-Cast aside medieval thoughts as, sadly, the plague is still endemic in Madagascar, typically aggravated by the wet season from July to November.
-Normally relatively isolated, 2017 saw a vicious epidemic that hit the headlines and put many would-be visitors off.
-Look past the sensationalism, however, and you'll see that not only is the epidemic over, but the risk of catching it while touring Madagascar is low, provided sensible precautions are taken.
+It's true that the plague is still endemic in Madagascar – typically aggravated by the wet season from July to November.
+Normally, however, cases are very isolated.
+2017 saw a vicious epidemic that hit the headlines and put many would-be visitors off.
+The good news is that this spread of infection is now over.
+Look past the sensationalism and you'll see that not only is the epidemic over, but the risk of catching it while touring Madagascar is low, provided sensible precautions are taken.

 Traditional Vezo fishing boat in southwestern Madagascar © Pierre-Yves Babelon/Shutterstock